dargueta/disko/README.rst

 * ✔: Supported
 * ⚠: Partial implementation, see notes
-* ✘: Doesn't make sense for this, so the function wasn't implemented.
+* ✘: Doesn't make sense for this, so the function deliberately wasn't implemented.

 **Optional Features**